 The OECD Environmental Performance Review (EPR) programme has been helping member countries to improve their environmental management for 20 years.

-These Highlights contains major facts and graphs from the 2014 review of Sweden.
+These Highlights contains major facts and graphs from the 2015 review of Poland.
 They are also in open access.